March 3, 2021

 While some are inclined to avoid time outdoors when the weather is inhospitable, I want to encourage you to challenge yourself.
 Our still primitive genomes were designed to strive, which in turn helps us thrive.
 A daily walk in nature can provide the opportunity to harness the power of hormesis — repeated exposure to mild stressors that ultimately strengthen, increase resiliency, and promote longevity.
 Relish the challenge and earn a sense of accomplishment by getting out there.
 If you’re unused to inclement weather, be sure to dress appropriately and start by taking short walks that, over time, can turn into glorious treks through nature.

-I purposefully wrote this blog during this winter season to inspire you to get outside now.
+I purposefully wrote this blog to inspire you to get outside now as winter approaches.
 Our high temperatures have been in the single digits this week, and my walks along the shores of Lake Michigan have never been more beautiful.
 I find tremendous peace, solitude, and strength by getting out there and immersing myself in nature.
 Now, more than ever, I want the same healing for each of you.